 Her Space series reinforced her reputation.
-Upon its completion in 1972, Thomas became the first African American woman to have a solo exhibition at a major art museum, the Whitney Museum of American Art in New York City.
-Later that year the Corcoran Gallery of Art in Washington, DC presented the eighty-year-old artist with a major retrospective.
+Upon its completion in 1972, Thomas became the first African-American woman to have a solo exhibition at a major art museum, the Whitney Museum of American Art in New York City.
+Later that year the Corcoran Gallery of Art in Washington, D.C. presented the eighty-year-old artist with a major retrospective.
 Prominent art critic Harold Rosenberg (1906-1978) declared that her paintings "brought new life to abstract painting in the 1970s."
-Forty years later, Thomas was the first Black woman to have her work displayed in the White House.
-One of her paintings was hung by the Obamas in the Old Family Dining Room.
+Her work joined such permanent collections as the Whitney, the Brooklyn Museum, and the Metropolitan Museum of Art, in New York; and the National Museum of American Art, the Hirshorn Museum and Sculpture Garden, and Howard University, all in Washington, D.C.

-With these successes, Thomas occasionally recalled her segregated Georgia childhood, when she said "the only way to go [to the library] as a Negro would be with a mop and bucket."
-She experienced other challenges later in life.
-Thomas embarked on her Space series while working with painful arthritis.
-"Do you have any idea what it's like to be caged in a seventy-eight-year-old body and to have the mind and energy of a twenty-five year old?" exclaimed the artist.
+With the sanction of these institutions, Thomas occasionally-and ironically-recalled her segregated Georgia childhood, when "the only way to go [to the library] as a Negro would be with a mop and bucket."
+Her real battle, however, was with age.
+"Do you have any idea what it's like to be caged in a seventy-eight-year-old body and to have the mind and energy of a twenty-five year old?" exclaimed the artist, riddled with arthritis, as she embarked upon her Space series.
 "If I could only turn the clock back about sixty years, I'd show them."
 Then she added, "I'll show them anyway."